fly-apps/coredns/README.md

 This tells CoreDNS that we will serve the domain (also called zone) `example.com` from the file `db.example.com`, and that we want CoreDNS to log DNS requests for this zone.

-The second file is the zone file for the `example.com` zone, which looks as follows:
+The second file is the zone file for the `example.com` zone, it is named `db.example.com` and looks as follows:

 ```
 $ORIGIN example.com.